domtronn/jpop.el/README.md

 ### Opening Tests ###

 The `projectable-toggle-open-test` functions try and guess the appropriate test for the current file you're in, however, if it fails to find a test, it will run the hooks `projectable-toggle-test-fallback-hook`.

 As fallback behaviour you can have it _find test_ from your project.
 Add the following snippet to your init file;

 ```elisp
 (add-hook 'projectable-toggle-test-fallback-hook 'projectable-find-test)
 ```

+### Caching ###

+When switching between between projects using `projectable-change`, `projectable` will _cache_ the results of the project you're changing from.
+This is so that when/if you _change back_ to that project its settings can be restored instantly without regenerating the file alist.

+If the `projectable` file lists become stale, you can force a refresh of the project with `projectable-refresh`.

 # Ctags and JavaScript #

-Version 5.8 of Ctags doesn't really parse javascript correctly, and won't work properly with things like `etags-select`.
+Version 5.8 of Ctags doesn't really parse JavaScript correctly, and won't work properly with things like `etags-select`.

 To fix this, you can add a `.ctags` file in your `HOME` directory and add the following matchers

 ```
 --tag-relative=yes
 --exclude=.git,.svn